emilia329/Fly-High/README.md

 data: https://www.transtats.bts.gov/DL_SelectFields.asp?Table_ID=237

 ## Introduction:
-In this project I created a multi classification project.
+In this project I created a multi classification.
 Using the data downloaded from the Bureau of Transportation I have specified three states New York, New Jersey, and California.
 The most popular flights in the United States are between JFK, New York and LAX, California.
-I included EWR, New Jersey as EWR is an airport commonly used as an option for New Yorkers.
+I included EWR, New Jersey because EWR is an airport commonly used as an option for New Yorkers.
 The data includes all the flights between the 3 airports EWR, JFK, LAX in 2019.

 I classify a flight as on time, delay or cancelled.
 In the end I will be able to inform you which airline is best to travel with and which airline handles delays the best.